-"Create an

-environment in

-feel free to ask
+"Create an environment in which people feel free to ask for assistance from colleagues ..."

-for assistance

-colleagues ..."

-from

-which people

 My Experience as an International PhD Student by Leoni van der Vaart

 Previously, I reported on my experiences as an international (perhaps multinational) student in Leuven.
 This article serves to provide an update on the adventures of Science and Culture.